-Penetration testing, or pen testing for short, serves as a proactive measure to identify vulnerabilities within an organisation’s systems and networks.
-This process involves simulating real cyber-attack scenarios on IT infrastructure to evaluate its security posture and identify critical weaknesses in a system’s defences.
+Penetration testing, or pen testing for short, serves as a proactive measure to identify vulnerabilities within an organization’s systems and networks.
+This process involves simulating real cyber-attack scenarios on IT infrastructure to evaluate its security posture and identify critical weaknesses in a system’s defenses.

-During a penetration test, cybersecurity professionals utilise the same tools and cyber-attacks as threat actors to pinpoint and demonstrate the organisational impacts of potential system weaknesses.
-Penetration tests typically simulate a variety of cyber-attacks that could threaten an organisation.
+During a penetration test, cybersecurity professionals utilize the same tools and cyber-attacks as threat actors to pinpoint and demonstrate the organizational impacts of potential system weaknesses.
+Penetration tests typically simulate a variety of cyber-attacks that could threaten an organization.
 They can then examine whether a system is resilient enough to withstand attacks from both authenticated and unauthenticated positions.

-Given the proper scope, a “pen test” can dive into any aspect of an organisation’s IT and computer system.
-The outcome helps organisations identify vulnerabilities and weaknesses in their security posture to subsequently take remedial steps before attackers can exploit them.
+Given the proper scope, a “pen test” can dive into any aspect of an organization’s IT and computer system.
+The outcome helps organizations identify vulnerabilities and weaknesses in their security posture to subsequently take remedial steps before attackers can exploit them.